rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/index.md

 We expect SIGs to satisfy some basic requirements, such as:

-* The group must be related to Rocky or a use-case for Rocky
+* The group must be related to Rocky, a use-case for Rocky, or related to Enterprise Linux as a whole
 * There must be feedback and control into the Rocky community
 * All communication as to the work of the SIG should be public - Some matters may have to be private, and as such should be out of band